FAFilip/template-system-dev-team-repo/README.md

 # template-system-dev-team-repo
-A repo template for team embedded systems dev

-This can be used to generate a working platform containing hardware design files and firmware for embedded systems development in a team environment.
+This template can be used to generate a working documentation platform that contains project resources, hardware design files, and firmware for embedded systems development in a team environment.